-NOTE: Air may be present in the gas lines and could prevent the burner from lighting on initial start-up.
+NOTE: Air may be present in the gas lines and could prevent the pilot from lighting on initial start-up.
 The gas lines should be purged of air by a qualified technician after installation of the gas piping system.
-While purging the gas piping system of air, insure that the fuel is not spilled in the area of the water heater installation, or any source of ignition (NOTE: spilled fuel may trip the FV Sensor preventing heater from starting).
+While purging the gas piping system of air, insure that the fuel is not spilled in the area of the water heater installation, or any source of ignition.
 If the fuel is spilled while purging the piping system of air follow the "WHAT TO DO IF YOU SMELL GAS" instructions on the cover of this manual.